wallscavesurvey/walls/doc/TSS/WallsMap_ReadMe.txt

 ==============
 Recent Changes

-* Build 11/14/2014
+* Build 11/23/2014

-1) It's now possible to quickly initialize a field in a selected set of shapefile records by right-clicking the field's label in a table view and selecting "Fill field..."
-The operation can be used to fill a memo field with data common to numerous records, such as owner information, coordinate source, etc.
-It also works with logical (Yes/No) and fixed-length character fields.
+1) With use of a new "Fill field..." feature, it's possible to quickly initialize a field in multiple shapefile records with the same information.
+The field type can be logical (Yes/No), fixed-length character, or memo (with rich text supported).
+You can access the pop-up menu with this function by selecting records in a table view, then right-clicking the field's label in the header.

 2) Miscellaneous improvements, some for appearance sake and others for data safety.
 For example, message boxes requesting user confirmation were changed